-Ecolution reporting made possible by Seward Co-op — a community-owned grocer since 1972 that continues to cultivate a cooperative economy through two convenient, full-service grocery stores in South Minneapolis.
+Ecolution reporting made possible by Seward Co-op.
+Seward Co-op has been a community-owned grocer since 1972.
+Together, we continue to cultivate a cooperative economy through two convenient, full-service grocery stores in South Minneapolis.

 Here is the situation: Climate scientists have warned us that in order to avoid the worst impacts of climate change we must transition our entire economy to be carbon-free by mid-century.
 The next nine years are critical for getting us on the right path.
 I am part of a team at Fresh Energy working to get Minnesota on track.
 This global, economy-wide transition requires action and buy-in at all levels: countries, states, cities, businesses, and individuals.

 If this sounds daunting, well — the scale and breadth of this transformation has never been done before, so that makes sense.
 But resist the paralyzing effects of overwhelm if you can, because there is good news.

 The good news is that we already have the tools we need to transition our world to be carbon neutral.
 The technological capacity, the scientific understanding, and the financial resources — we have what we need.
 The only thing standing in the way is the will to change.

 How can you join the effort?

 Weigh-in at the Minnesota state legislature, state agencies, and utility levels.
 There is an exciting and impactful bill moving in the Minnesota House of Representatives to shift Minnesota to 100 percent carbon-free energy.
 Let your Minnesota State House of Representatives member know you support the 100% clean energy bill.
 The legislative session is underway, so email your rep today using this form.